 Arizona Drug Trafficking Laws

 Generally speaking, drug trafficking carries a felony charge in Arizona.
 Depending on the unique circumstances of the case, the charges may be classified as a class 2 – 6 felony, with a class 6 felony carrying the lightest sentence and a class 2 felony carrying the harshest penalty.
-Possible prison sentences may range from 6 months to 7 years depending on the actual charges.
+Possible prison sentences may range from 6 months to life depending on the actual charges.

 Receive Help With a Drug Trafficking Offense in Arizona